HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Introduction

 Despite their theoretical significance, spectral graph extraction has traditionally relied on manual plotting and visual inspection---an approach limited to toy examples and small-scale investigations.
 In the absence of any automated workflow or large curated dataset, its systematic studies have remained out of reach.

 To overcome the reliance on manual inspection, we developed \texttt{Poly2Graph}: an open-source pipeline that combines algebraic geometry, non-Bloch band theory, and morphological image processing to fully automate spectral graph extraction.
-By delivering unprecedented speed and memory efficiency, \texttt{Poly2Graph} enabled us to distill 177 TB of spectral potential data into 12M spatial multigraph representations (256 GB), spanning 1401 characteristic polynomial classes.
-We additionally provide 5.1M \textit{temporal spatial graphs} capturing continuous deformations of spectral graphs, establishing the first large-scale temporal (dynamic) spatial graph dataset for graph-level tasks.
+By delivering unprecedented speed and memory efficiency, \texttt{Poly2Graph} enabled us to introduce \textbf{HSG-12M} (Hamiltonian Spectral Graphs, 12~Million).
+This dataset distills 177 TB of spectral potential data into 12M spatial multigraph representations (256 GB), spanning 1401 characteristic polynomial classes.
+Each graph is derived from the \textit{energy band structure} of a crystal Hamiltonian, encoding the complex energy spectrum's full geometry\footnote{In mathematical terms, the energy spectrum refers to the set of eigenvalues of the Hamiltonian matrix.
+Within this work, energy band structure can be considered the same as energy spectrum.}.
+In condensed matter physics, energy band structure is a fundamental concept, key to understanding insulators, conductors, phase transitions, electron dynamics, and system symmetries.
+We additionally provide 5.1M \textit{temporal spatial graphs} capturing continuous deformations of spectral graphs.

+Moreover, the Hamiltonian spectral graph is inherently a \textit{spatial multigraph}---a type of graph resource fundamentally different from existing datasets.
+Graph representation learning~\citep{hamilton2017inductive,Corso2024} has emerged as a powerful paradigm for modeling structured data, yet a critical limitation persists: virtually all public benchmarks treat data as \textit{simple} graphs, allowing at most one edge between any node pair~\citep{hu2020ogb,Ranveer2015,freitas2021largescaledatabasegraphrepresentation}.
+Even when source data contains multi-edges, these are typically aggregated into a single attributed edge, discarding crucial spatial information.
+Due to the absence of such datasets, the development of methodologies for spatial multigraphs has been severely hindered.

+In contrast, many real-world networks are spatial multigraphs, i.e., graphs embedded in a metric space, where entities may connect through multiple distinct geometrically meaningful paths.
+Such \textbf{spatial graphs} or \textbf{geometric networks}~\citep{barthelemy2011spatial,guo2021deep} naturally arise in urban street networks~\citep{Kujala2018,boeing2019}, biological neural networks~\citep{weiner2010alzheimer,dimartino2014autism}, protein structures~\citep{anand2018generative,guo2020generating}, and beyond~\citep{bullmore2009complex,caldarelli2007scalefree}.
+When the properties of interest include both connectivity \textit{topology} and connection \textit{geometry}, collapsing intrinsically distinct multi-edges results in critical information loss.

+HSG-12M addresses this critical gap in graph representation learning, being the first large-scale database of spatial multi-graphs, grounded in non-Hermitian physics.
+Furthermore, the temporal component establishes the first large-scale temporal (dynamic) spatial graph dataset for graph-level tasks.
+Our benchmark with popular GNNs expose new challenges in learning spatial multi-edges at scale.

-In summary, this work introduces a large-scale spatial multigraph dataset and methodology at the intersection of non-Hermitian quantum physics and graph representation learning.
+In summary, this work introduces a large-scale spatial multigraph dataset and methodology at the intersection of condensed-matter physics and graph representation learning.
 Our key contributions include: